llltttjjj/SM3_Attack/README.md

 (The hash result of 23 random array of char)

-Have trouble dealing with real network communication, several other projects are unfinished.

-To run above codes, you'll need WinNTL-11_5_1 functions.

 Be aware of "//" sign to run all functions.

 All codes are wrtien by myself.